9 NFL teams cancel practice in response to Blake shooting - WHIZ News

 “If a statement is going to be made by this league in solidarity and everyone standing up, it’s got to start with them,” he said.
 “If we’re going to put pressure on the people in the country who make change, for accountability, it’s got to start with them.”

-The Atlanta Falcons, Buffalo Bills, Baltimore Ravens, Cincinnati Bengals, Cleveland Browns, Dallas Cowboys, Kansas City Chiefs, Los Angeles Rams, Minnesota Vikings, New England Patriots, New York Giants, Philadelphia Eagles, Pittsburgh Steelers, San Francisco 49ers and Tampa Bay Buccaneers also had practice or walkthrough sessions.
-The Houston Texans had a scrimmage still scheduled for Thursday night.
+The Atlanta Falcons, Buffalo Bills, Cincinnati Bengals, Cleveland Browns, Dallas Cowboys, Houston Texans, Kansas City Chiefs, Los Angeles Rams, Minnesota Vikings, New England Patriots, New York Giants, Philadelphia Eagles, Pittsburgh Steelers, San Francisco 49ers and Tampa Bay Buccaneers also had practice or walkthrough sessions.

 “I think the biggest thing right now is to … listen to my African-American teammates and friends that aren’t even in football,” Steelers quarterback Ben Roethlisberger said, “just to get a better understanding to educate myself.”